 Operation is simple.
 I filled the water tank and applied power.
-Thirty seconds later the steam ready light turned green.
+30 seconds later, the steam ready light turned green.
 I turned the steam regulator on full blast, aimed the nozzle inside my kitchen sink, and activated the steam switch.
 Billowing steam hissed into the sink.
-I switched off the steam and attached the floor Head.
+I switched off the steam and attached the floor head.

 The instructions included with the steam cleaner noted it was intended for carpets, wood floors and ceramic tiles.
 Possible it would have cleaned my tiled kitchen floor but, since this was not mentioned, I avoided the risk.